- What is a canonical URL?

 Without canonical URLs, this would be considered duplicate content.
 Google might assume one of the two articles was copied.
 By setting a canonical URL that points to your page, you avoid being penalized, and your site gets the SEO value.
 Of course, this depends on whether the publication allows you to add a canonical URL.

-A canonical doesn't have to point to another page.
+A canonical doesn't have to point to another page when optimizing your URL.
 A self-referencing canonical is a canonical that points to the page itself.

 It is recommended to always add a self-referencing canonical to every page if it doesn't have a canonical pointing somewhere else.